hybridgroup/gopherboat/README.md

 ```

 This should flash the "blinky" program onto your Metro M4 board.
 The built-in LED should start blinking every 1/2 second.

+Now you are ready!

+## Examples

+Take a look at the "Examples" directory for examples of how to use the various hardware.